To learn more about Cassius check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-Great card at base.
-Discards all your cards, draws an equal number of cards, and Exhausts.
+Discards all your cards, draws an equal number of cards and Exhausts.
 Shuffle can bail you out whenever you draw poorly or need to cycle through your deck faster.
 Note that Shuffle doesn’t include itself in the card count, so you’ll end up with one fewer card in hand than when you started.
+Kind of expensive for what it does.

 Dice Trick

-An expensive attack card that discounts itself by 1 every time you complete a Quest.
-Generally, a dead card until you can make it cheaper, but its 2 AP cost can help complete the Straight quest.
+An expensive 2-cost Attack Card that decreases its cost by 1 permanently every time you complete a Quest that also debuffs the enemy with 1 stack of Reduce Morale.
+Generally, a dead card until you can make it cheaper, but its 2 AP cost can help complete the Straight Quest.

 Joker

-Joker is Cassius’ signature card.
-It allows him to search the whole Draw Pile to draw a card of your choice.
-Extremely flexible and improves your consistency significantly, and it doesn’t even Exhaust like Shuffle!
-It’s much stronger at E1 because it also allows you to search the Discard Pile.
+Joker is Cassius’ Signature Card.
+It allows him to search the whole Draw Pile to draw a card of your choice for a 1 AP tax.
+Extremely flexible and improves your consistency significantly and it doesn’t even [Exhaust] like Shuffle!
+It’s much stronger at E1 because it also allows you to search the Discard Pile, allowing you to replay cards you’ve played this turn.
 At E0, you’re a bit sad if you draw this with nothing in your Draw Pile.
-Regardless, it’s an incredibly powerful card at base.
+Regardless, it’s a powerful card at base.

 Note